-6.3.7 State: TA_RX_WAIT_DATA
+6.3.7 State: TA\RX\WAIT\DATA

-The state "case TA_RX_WAIT_DATA" is quite long because it handles all the RX messages expected.
-This is not very robust behaviour.
-The tag should really only look for the messages expected from the anchor, (and vice versa).
+The state "case TA\RX\WAIT\DATA" (in instance\tag.c) handles all the RX messages expected for the tag application, and the corresponding states for an anchor are found in instance\anch.c.
 We "switch (message)", and handle message arrival as signalled by a received event.
-If a good frame has been received (SIG_RX_OKAY), we firstly check which addressing mode is used (short or long or both) and then we look at the first byte of MAC payload data (beyond the IEEE MAC frame header bytes) and "switch(rxmsg->messageData[FCODE])".
-FCODE is a Decawave defined identifier for the different DecaRanging messages; see Figure 7, for details.

-For the point of view of the discussions here the tag is awaiting the anchor's response message so we would expect the FCODE to match "RTLS_DEMO_MSG_ANCH_RESP".
-In this code, we note the RX timestamp of the message "anchorRespRxTime" and calculate "delayedReplyTime" which is when we should send the Final message to complete the ranging exchange.
-In this case our next (and subsequent states) are set to:

-inst->testAppState = TA_TXFINAL_WAIT_SEND ; // then send the final response
+If a good frame has been received

+(SIG\RX\OKAY), we firstly check which addressing mode is used (short or long or both) and then we look at the first byte of MAC payload data (beyond the IEEE MAC frame header bytes) and "switch(rxmsg->messageData[FCODE])".
+FCODE is a Decawave defined identifier for the different DecaRanging messages; see Figure 9, for details.
+For the point of view of the discussions here the tag is awaiting the anchor's response message so we would expect the FCODE to match "RTLS\DEMO\MSG\ANCH\RESP".
+We note the RX timestamp of the message "anchorRespRxTime".
+If it is time to send the Final (e.g. if this was the 4th response message) then our next states is set to: inst->testAppState = TA\TXFINAL\WAIT\SEND; // then send the final response

-The state "case TA_RX_WAIT_DATA" also includes code to handles the "SIG_RX_TIMEOUT" message, for the case where the expected message does not arrive and the DW1000 triggers a frame wait timeout event.
-The DW1000 has an RX timeout function to allow the host wait for IC to signal either data message interrupt or no-data timeout interrupt2.
-When the timeout happens the tag will go back to restart the ranging exchange.
+The state "case TA\RX\WAIT\DATA" also includes code to handles the "SIG\RX\TIMEOUT" message, for the case where the expected message does not arrive and the DW1000 triggers a frame wait timeout event.
+The DW1000 has an RX timeout function to allow the host wait for IC to signal either data message interrupt or no-data timeout interrupt.
+When the timeout happens, the tag will go back to restart the ranging exchange or send a Final if there were any Responses received.